top of page

 Um, what?

 When something touches a spider web, the entire web vibrates at once.
 Your story must spread elements across a wide spider web.
-A touch to any of these elements is felt by all of them.
-Every word and thought must uphold and strengthen every other part of your tale, and in return be upheld and strengthened by every other element.
+A touch of any of these elements is felt by all of them.
+Every word and thought must uphold and strengthen every other part of your tale and, in return, be upheld and strengthened by every other element.

-Pieces of your themes must be touched upon repeatedly—wiggled—so your readers will central their minds on your story's messages.
+Pieces of your themes must be touched upon repeatedly—wiggled—so your readers will focus on your story's messages.

 Every part of your story must repeatedly touch and be touched by every other part of your story.

-Your story’s spider web must be wiggled regularly so your tale remains a cohesive whole in your readers’ minds, one word at a time.
+Your story’s spider web must be wiggled regularly so your tale remains cohesive in your readers’ minds, one word at a time.

 46 views0 comments